LuisAlejandro/agoras/docs/telegram.rst

 **Limitations**:
   - Like/reaction functionality is not supported
   - Share/repost functionality is not supported
-  - Message editing only works for text messages (not media)
   - Bot must be added to groups/channels and have appropriate permissions
   - File URLs must be publicly accessible for download
   - Rate limiting: 30 messages/second to different chats, 1 message/second to same chat